Michael Dobson (rugby league): Salford Red Devils

 On 22 May 2014, it was reported that the Salford Red Devils of the Super League, had recruited Dobson for the 2015 season.
 In the match report following Salford's 4–25 defeat by the Wigan Warriors, it was reported "Salford will have re-inforcements next season with former Hull Kingston Rovers player Michael Dobson arriving from Australia after a far from happy time in the NRL."

-On 16 June 2014, Dobson officially signed a 4-year contract with the Red Devils starting in 2015.
+On 16 June 2014, Dobson officially signed a four-year contract with the Salford club starting in 2015.

+Coaching career

+After returning to Australia to play for the Wynnum Manly Seagulls, Dobson spent some time coaching in the junior ranks with the club, before taking up an opportunity at the Newcastle Knights.